 When Should You Drop The Idea Of Being Friends With An Ex?

-However good and rewarding it can be to be friends with your ex-girlfriend or ex-boyfriend, it is absolutely fine if you choose to not take that road and cut ties completely.
+However good and rewarding it can be to be friends with your ex-wife, ex-girlfriend, or ex-boyfriend, it is absolutely fine if you choose to not take that road and cut ties completely.
 That is better than ending in a messy situation that is only going to hurt you even more.
-Here are some signs that you should break off contact or turn down an ex who wants to be friends:
+Here are some signs that you should let the breakup continue on ‘all’ fronts:

-- When you know you haven’t moved on and are secretly wishing to get back with them
+- When you know you haven’t moved on and are secretly hoping to get back with them

-- When the friendship doesn’t feel comfortable or doesn’t make you feel good
+- When your ex wants to stay friends and it doesn’t feel comfortable or doesn’t make you feel good

-- If it upsets you to be friends with an ex who has a girlfriend/boyfriend, see them dating someone else, or you’re having trouble dating other people because you’re still hung up on them
+- If you feel jealous to be friends with an ex who has a girlfriend/boyfriend, if it upsets you to see their dating lives evolve, or if you’re having trouble dating other people because you’re still hung up on them

-But how to be friends with your ex?
-There are a lot of things that you can do to make sure that you form a healthy and friendly bond with your ex without ending up in a puddle of tears because is it hard to be friends with an ex?
-Yes!
-Read more to find out!
+But how to be friends with an ex you still love?
+There are a lot of things that you can do to make sure that you form a healthy and friendly bond with your ex without ending up in a puddle of tears.
+Is it hard to be friends with an ex?
+Yes.
+But let’s make it work.

 How To Make Being Friends With Your Ex Work?